-- 11.12.1 Underoccupying occurs when a person or family do not use one or more of the bedrooms available to them within another registered social landlord's or local authority's property within Scotland.
-When this happens a Silver priority pass will be granted appropriate to the household size. - 11.12.2 If the applicant is a tenant of BHA and has two or more bedrooms additional to their needs, BHA will permit a move to a home within our stock where the applicant has one bedroom additional to their needs.
-Additional to this BHA currently has a small budget to incentivise downsizing amongst our stock.
-This amounts to £500 per additional room and is subject to change.
-Applicants will be assessed as per our transfer criteria.
+- 11.12.1 Under occupying occurs when a person or family do not use one or more of the bedrooms available to them within another registered social landlord's or local authority's property within Scotland.
+When this happens a Silver priority pass will be granted appropriate to the household size. - 11.12.2 If the applicant is a customer of BHA and has two or more bedrooms additional to their needs, BHA will permit a move to a home within our stock where the applicant has one bedroom additional to their needs. - 11.13 Unsuitable Housing - 11.13.1 Where a team within SBC (Environmental Health) deem an applicant's residence to be in poor condition a Silver priority pass will be awarded. - 11.13.2 Should an applicant feel the property they currently reside in is unsuitable but our priority categories do not cover their situation, they can apply for a discretionary Bronze pass using this category. - 11.14 Kinship Carers, Foster Carers and those Adopting - 11.14.1 Where an applicant has been approved for adoption, fostering or kinship care then BHA will award a Silver priority for rehousing if their current home does not meet their needs.

-11.13 Unsuitable Housing

-- 11.13.1 Where a team within SBC (Environmental Health) deem an applicant's residence to be in poor condition a Silver priority pass will be awarded. - 11.13.32 Should an applicant feel the property they currently reside in is unsuitable but our priority categories do not cover their situation, they can apply for a discretionary Bronze pass using this category.

-- 11.14 Kinship Carers, Foster Carers and those Adopting - 11.14.1 Where an applicant has been approved for adoption, fostering or kinship care then BHA will award a Silver priority for rehousing if their current home does not meet their needs.
 BHA will work with SBC Children and Young Peoples service to decide at what stage of the applicant's application to become a Caregiver it is appropriate for priority for housing to be given.
-Each application will be assessed on its own merit. - 11.15 First Affordable Home/Separated Households - 11.15.1 Where an applicant is looking to set up home for the first time for example is leaving the parental home, setting up home with a partner, leaving halls of residence or sharing accommodation with persons who are not their family, BHA will award a Bronze pass. - 11.15.2 Where applicants are separated but would otherwise normally live together, then a Bronze pass will be awarded. - 11.16 Flat to House - 11.16.1 A Bronze priority pass will be awarded for (BHA tenants only): - Those living in flatted accommodation but who have children under the age of 10.
-The applicant must have resided within the property for at least 12 months. - Those who have lived in flatted accommodation with a communal entrance for over five years and wish to move to a property with own front door
+Each application will be assessed on its own merit. - 11.15 First Affordable Home/Separated Households - 11.15.1 Where an applicant is looking to set up home for the first time for example is leaving the parental home, setting up home with a partner, leaving halls of residence or sharing accommodation with persons who are not their family, BHA will award a Bronze pass.

+- 11.15.2 Where applicants are separated but would otherwise normally live together, then a Bronze pass will be awarded. - 11.16 Flat to House - 11.16.1 A Bronze priority pass will be awarded for (BHA customers only): - Those living in flatted accommodation but who have children under the age of 10.
+The applicant must have resided within the property for at least 12 months. - Those who have lived in flatted accommodation with a communal entrance for over five years and wish to move to a property with own front door.